kingluo/myresume/README.md

 *2014-2015 Elephanttalk*

 The SMSC is a message router.
-The message originator or terminator could be mobile phone or sme (short mesasge entity) via smpp or http.
-The most common usage is phone-to-phone message.
-And the sme provides vendor specific service, For example, you could send message from you phone to a short number to query infomation of your bank account.
+The message originator or terminator could be a mobile phone or SME (short message entity) via SMPP or HTTP.
+The most common usage is phone-to-phone messages.
+And the same provides vendor-specific service, For example, you could send a message from your phone to a short number to query information about your bank account.
 Then the bank could in turn send back the result message to the phone.

 The SMSC sits between the GSM network and the Internet.
-For the GSM, it communcates with various network entities, e.g. MSC, HLR to complete the MO and MT operations.
-Similarly, each service party (sme) connects to the SMSC via smpp or http protocol.
+For the GSM, it communicates with various network entities, e.g. MSC, and HLR to complete the MO and MT operations.
+Similarly, each service party (SME) connects to the SMSC via SMPP or http protocol.

-The PostgreSQL is used to store persistent data, e.g. sms and processing records, And it also do the message delivery scheduling, handling retry rules, routing rules and barring rules.
+PostgreSQL is used to store persistent data, e.g. SMS and processing records, And it also does the message delivery scheduling, handling retry rules, routing rules, and barring rules.
 The database would pg_notify the protocol adapter to do the delivery task.
-Table partitioning is used to archive history messages in month.
+Table partitioning is used to archive history messages in a month.
 The logic is written in pl/pgsql.

 ### CDMA SSP

 *2014-2015 Elephanttalk*

-CDMA SSP is service switching point, which connects to the SCP to apply pre-paid accounting, call forwarding, play announcement, Three-Way Calling, and other customized services upon the voice process.
+CDMA SSP is a service switching point, which connects to the SCP to apply pre-paid accounting, call forwarding, play announcement, Three-Way Calling, and other customized services upon the voice process.

-The lightspot of this project is that I embed the luajit upon the low-level protocol stack, so that we could implement the business logics in pure lua.
-The system is then extensible at ease for any usecase.
+The light spot of this project is that I embedded the luajit upon the low-level protocol stack so that we could implement the business logic in pure Lua.
+The system is then extensible at ease for any use case.

 I implement the WIN protocol (CDMA intelligent network) in the SIGTRAN stack, with API exported via CORBA.
-We have ton of test cases, while C lanuage is not so productive.
-The lua is good embedding language, simple but powerful.
-And the luajit's ffi could access the idl generated structures without conversion.
-Then I decide to wrap the whole ssp core with lua API.
+We have a ton of test cases, while C language is not so productive.
+Lua is a good embedding language, simple but powerful.
+And the luajit's ffi could access the IDL-generated structures without conversion.
+Then I decided to wrap the whole SSP core with Lua API.

-Just like ngx_lua, the CORBA C API (generated from the idl) are asynchronous, but the lua API is coroutine based, synchronous and nonblocking.
-The lua API is high-level, which may involves multiple low-level CORBA operations invocations, for example, opening dialog, sending operatioin, handleing operation callback, closing dialog.
+Just like ngx_lua, the CORBA C API (generated from the IDL) is asynchronous, but the Lua API is coroutine-based, synchronous, and nonblocking.
+The Lua API is high-level, which may involve multiple low-level CORBA operations invocations, for example, opening dialog, sending operations, handling operation callback, and closing dialog.
 The core handles all low-level stuff, e.g. the dialog management, the state machine, and the memory management.

 ### boost-reflection

 *2012-2013 open-source project*

-As known, C++ lacks of reflection, which is important when you're buidling a large-scale framework, like Java Spring.
+As known, C++ lacks reflection, which is important when you're building a large-scale framework, like Java Spring.

-I bring Java reflection, Java annotations, and Java proxy object into C++ land, in non-intrusive way.
+I bring Java reflection, Java annotations, and Java proxy objects into C++ land, in a non-intrusive way.

-It supports all modern compilers, no generator or additional tools needed.
+It supports all modern compilers, no generator or additional tools are needed.

-See the github page for source codes:
+See the GitHub page for source codes:

 https://github.com/kingluo/boost-reflection